 “For my ally is the Force, and a powerful ally it is.”

 “Close your eyes.
 Feel it.
 The light… it’s always been there.
 It will guide you.”

 “Now I know there is something strong than fear — far stronger.
 The Force.”

-Having come to the realization that I was given this second chance to realize my destiny I needed to understand how I could actually begin to accomplish it.
-First I needed to heal myself physically I needed to get stronger.
-Thoughts of pumping my body full of pills and simply doing the exercises the therapists were showing me would accomplish this were flawed as my progress was minimal.
-But then what night I had a breakthrough in my thinking I came to understand that to heal physically and mentally I needed to tap into my belief in myself and my faith in the Lord.
-As with the fictional Force I understood that the Lord is a powerful ally and has always been there I simply needed to close my eyes, listen closely, feel his healing power and allow him to guide me in my recovery.
-Once I became one with the Lord I knew nothing would be impossible.
+Having realized that I was given this second chance to realize my destiny, I needed to understand how I could begin to accomplish it.
+First, I needed to heal myself physically; I needed to get stronger.
+Thoughts of pumping my body full of pills and merely doing the exercises the therapists were showing me would accomplish this were flawed as my progress was minimal.
+But then, what night I had a breakthrough in my thinking, I came to understand that to heal physically and mentally, I needed to tap into my belief in myself and my faith in the Lord.
+As with the fictional Force, I understood that the Lord is a powerful ally and has always been there.
+I simply needed to close my eyes, listen closely, feel his healing power and allow him to guide me in my recovery.
+Once I became one with the Lord, I knew nothing would be impossible.

-I have subsequently been transferred to a rehabilitation center and each day I close my eyes and call on the Lord to give me the strength to move forward in my rehab to get stronger each day.
-I visualize that he is wrapping me in a bright white light and that his healing hand is touching my soul, giving me the belief that I have it within me to overcome the physical issues before me that I am able sit up, stand up and walk.
-As each day goes by I have seen myself gaining strength.
-I am able to pull myself up, I am able stand I am able to walk.
+I have subsequently been transferred to a rehabilitation center, and each day, I close my eyes and call on the Lord to give me the strength to move forward in my rehab to get stronger each day.
+I visualize that he is wrapping me in bright white light and that his healing hand is touching my soul, giving me the belief that I have it within me to overcome the physical issues before me that I can sit up, stand up and walk.
+As each day goes by, I have seen myself gaining strength.
+I can pull myself up; I can stand, I can walk.